To commemorate the 25th anniversary of The National Memorial Day Concert in 2014 Jerry Colbert shared highlights from

-For the 25th year, we gathered to share our stories and honor our fallen soldiers, veterans, service members and their families -- in what has become a memorial service for our entire nation.
+For over 25 years, we have gathered to share our stories and honor our fallen soldiers, veterans, service members and their families -- in what has become a memorial service for our entire nation.
 Over the years, we have been privileged to feature a wide range of talented artists who have dedicated themselves to creating moving tributes to all our service members.
 The National Memorial Day Concert family has become a true community of support for our troops; reaching out to soldiers, veterans and their families to let them know we care.

 Each year viewers send thousands of letters and emails in honor of loved ones and friends who have been wounded, or died, in one of America’s conflicts.
 Your contributions are a central part of the Memorial Day narrative, and are delivered to the appropriate memorial.

-Distinguished veterans, including and Charles Durning, have participated in the concert over the years, offering their experiences and perspectives to honor wounded and fallen soldiers and their families.
+Distinguished veterans, including General Colin Powell, USA(Ret.) and Charles Durning, have participated in the concert over the years, offering their experiences and perspectives to honor wounded and fallen soldiers and their families.
 In addition to their military service, these veterans have continued to serve through their support of our returning service members and their families.

 “For me, hosting the National Memorial Day Concert is a spiritual exercise.
 The value lies in the reminder of what wars are and what they cost in human terms.
 We appreciate our heritage a little bit more when we start to consider what it means and what people have paid for it.”- Ossie Davis